DevCapacitor/C-ipher/README.md

-# cureka
+C-ippher
-simple cipher implementation
+cipher implementation for education